The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 A single layer of drywall is ineffective in blocking or reducing sound.
 The panel is light and easy for noise to vibrate through.
 Hence, noise transmits from the drywall to the studs, to the air cavity in the ceiling.

 The option of soundproof drywall is feasible and useful.
 Soundproof drywalls are thick and have better soundproof quality than ordinary drywall.
-The downside is the cost of these walls is fairly expensive.
+The downside is that the cost of these walls is fairly expensive.

 To improve or soundproof an ordinary drywall ceiling, you can fill the ceiling space with a suitable insulating or sound-absorbent material such as fiberglass.
 Owen Corning R19 fiberglass is suitable or mineral wool and rockwool.